-- 4.1.1 A number of mitigation measures could be used to reduce the risk levels identified at the Proposed Development.
-These range from infrastructure-specific measures (which could act to reduce peat landslide likelihood, and, in turn, risk) to general good practice that should be applied across the site to engender awareness of peat instability and enable early identification of potential displacements and opportunities for mitigation. - 4.1.2 Typically, risks could be mitigated by: - micrositing, use of the 50 m for access tracks and 100 m for towers LOD allowance to refine layout and reduce further the overlap between infrastructure and peat soils; - obtaining further site information post-consent and pre-construction, in doing so demonstrating that input parameters to the likelihood assessment are overly conservative; and - precautionary construction measures use of monitoring, good practice and a geotechnical risk register in all locations. - 4.1.3 These mitigation measures would further reduce the already minimal risks present at the site and are detailed below for the construction and post-construction phases.
+- 4.1.1 A number of mitigation measures could be used to reduce the risk levels identified above.
+These range from infrastructure-specific measures (which could act to reduce peat landslide likelihood, and, in turn, risk) to general good practice that should be applied across the Site to engender awareness of peat instability and enable early identification of potential displacements and opportunities for mitigation. - 4.1.2 Typically, risks could be mitigated by: - micrositing, use of the 100 m Limit of Deviation (LOD) for access tracks to refine layout and reduce further the overlap between infrastructure and peat soils; - obtaining further Site information post-consent and pre-construction, in doing so demonstrating that input parameters to the likelihood assessment are overly conservative; and - precautionary construction measures use of monitoring, good practice and a geotechnical risk register in all locations. - 4.1.3 These mitigation measures would further reduce the already minimal risks present at the Site and are detailed below for the construction and post-construction phases.